 Your card company should be your first point of contact - not the police.
 It will be up to your card company, and not you the account holder, to pass details to the police.
 Where an additional crime has been committed with the fraud, for example, you have had your wallet stolen or your card used fraudulently as a result of a burglary, or if you want to claim on your household/ travel insurance then this should still be reported to the police.

-For information about all types of card fraud, and for advice on how to prevent and protect yourself, visit Financial Fraud Action UK
+For information about all types of card fraud, and for advice on how to prevent fraud and protect yourself, visit Financial Fraud Action UK

 For specific information about protecting yourself when using your cards online, see the section on Using your cards online.